ExileofBrokenSky/My-Foundry-VTT-Macros/Ongoing Damage Macro/Readme.md

 * Now equip the spell-item and start a combat in Foundry and use the spell on an enemy.
 Should they fail the save, they will have the effect applied.

+* I gave this enemy fire resistance to show that it auto reduced the damage.

 ![](https://github.com/ExileofBrokenSky/My-Foundry-VTT-Macros/blob/main/Images/fire%20spell%205.png "Behold: Fire!")

 * When their turns begins the macro will be called and immediately ask for a save (at least with my Midi-QOL settings for saving throws)

-* I gave the enemy fire resistance to show that it auto reduced the damage from 3 to 1

 ![](https://github.com/ExileofBrokenSky/My-Foundry-VTT-Macros/blob/main/Images/fire%20spell%206.png "Ongoing Damage")